hazelcast/hazelcast-jet/site/docs/api/serialization.md

 one has to deserialize it from raw bytes first.
 As Hazelcast Jet is a distributed system by nature (de)serialization is integral part of it.
-Understanding, when it is involved, how does it support the pipelines and knowing differences between each of supported strategies is crucial to efficient Jet usage.
+Understanding, when it is involved, how does it support the pipelines and knowing differences between each of the strategies is  crucial to efficient Jet usage.

 Hazelcast Jet closely integrates with Hazelcast IMDG exposing many of its features to Jet users.
 In particular, one can use IMDG data